Parsons Laboratory Seminar Series: Mixing, Morphology, and Melting in Homogeneous Isotropic Turbulence

 For more information or how to attend this seminar virtually, please contact lumidi@mit.edu

-Parsons Laboratory Seminar Series: Forest fires in the tropics
+Parsons Laboratory Seminar Series: Hydrology in the supercomputing age

 The seminar is in-person at 15 Vassar Street, 48-316